Crocmagnon/Crocmagnon/README.md

 ### Heyo ! 👋

 I'm Gabriel, a software developer from France.
-You can read more about me at https://gabnotes.org 🙂
+You can read more about me or discover my posts over at https://gabnotes.org 🙂